Crochet bikini

-The crochet bikini or crocheted bikini is a knitted swimwear or bikini that has been worn since at least the 1970s.
-The style gained attention in the late 2010s as a form of boho-chic style and as new brands emerged.
+The crochet bikini or crocheted bikini is a bikini / swimsuit crafted from yarn that has been worn since at least the 1970s.
+The style gained popularity in the late 2010s as a form of boho-chic and as new brands emerged.

-A crochet bikini created by Brazilian street artist Maria Solange Ferrarini has been the center of several lawsuits that received international attention.
+A crochet bikini created by Brazilian street artist Maria Solange Ferrarini has been the focus of several lawsuits that received international attention.
 Turkish American entrepreneur Ipek Irgit took the idea of Ferrarini's crochet bikini during a visit to Brazil and claimed copyright on the design.
 Since starting her company in 2013, Irgit has made copyright claims against any similar swimwear and never credited Ferrarini.
 In 2019, Ferrarini was awarded her own copyright on the design she created.

 History

-Crochet squares became a material used for bikinis in the 1970s, among other alternative materials.
+Crochet motifs became a material used for bikinis in the 1970s, among other alternative materials.
 Actress Robin Byrd became known for wearing a crochet bikini during the 1970s, and the look became closely associated with her image.